chaoss/wg-evolution/metrics/Reviews.md

 positive, and the code is accepted, or until it is decided that the proposal is declined.

-For example, "proposals" correspond to "pull requests" in the case of GitHub, to "merge requests" in the case of GitLab, and to "code reviews" or in some contexts "changesets" in the case of Gerrit.
+For example, "reviews" correspond to "pull requests" in the case of GitHub, to "merge requests" in the case of GitLab, and to "code reviews" or in some contexts "changesets" in the case of Gerrit.